Bayless retires from Mineral Area College

 She holds both an Associate of Arts and Associate of Science from Mineral Area College and a Bachelor of Science in Business Administration from Central Methodist University.

 Bayless began her career at MAC as a work-study student in the bookstore before becoming an administrative assistant to Vocational Dean Lindhardt and later to the MAC Missouri Police Corps.
-After managing inventory for all of the MAC’s campuses for a year, she joined the Housing Department as assistant director.
-For the last 10 years, she has served as the director of housing, a role she found to be very rewarding.
+After managing inventory for all of MAC’s campuses for a year, she joined the Housing Department as Assistant Director.
+For the last ten years, she has served as the Director of Housing, a role she found to be very rewarding.

 "I enjoyed watching and guiding naive teenagers transition into competent, responsible adults learning to navigate through life's daily struggles as they pursued their goals and moved forward to the bright futures ahead of them," Bayless said.